Plutonomicon/plutonomicon/numeric.md

 - Any natural order is [_reflexive_](https://en.wikipedia.org/wiki/Reflexive_relation).
 As `0` is a neutral element, for any `x`, `x * 0 = 0 * x = x`; from  this, it follows that both `x <~= x`  and `x <=~ x` is always the case.
 - Any natural order is [_transitive_](https://en.wikipedia.org/wiki/Transitive_relation).
 If we have `x, y, z` such that `x <~= y` and `y <~= z`, we have `x', y'` such that `y = x' * x` and `z = y' * y`; thus, as `*` is closed, we can see that `z = (y' * x') * x`.
 Furthermore, as `*` is associative, we can ignore the bracketing.
 While we demonstrate this on a left natural order, the case for the right natural order is symmetric.

-This combination of properties means that any natural order is at least a [_preorder_](https://en.wikipedia.org/wiki/Preorder)_._ We also note that the only thing setting left and right natural orders apart is the fact that `*` doesn&#39;t have to be commutative; if it is, the two are identical, and we can just talk about _the_ natural order, which we denote `<~=~`.
+This combination of properties means that any natural order is at least a [_preorder_](https://en.wikipedia.org/wiki/Preorder)_._ We also note that the only thing setting left and right natural orders apart is the fact that `*` doesn't have to be commutative; if it is, the two are identical, and we can just talk about _the_ natural order, which we denote `<~=~`.
 In our case, this is convenient, as additive monoids are _always_ commutative in their operation.

 In order to have a natural order (that is, have left and right natural orders coincide), being a commutative monoid is _sufficient,_ but not _necessary_.
-More precisely, all commutative monoids have coinciding left and right natural orders (as changing the order of the arguments to their operator doesn&#39;t change the meaning); however, there are non-commutative monoids whose left and right natural orders happen to coincide anyway.
+More precisely, all commutative monoids have coinciding left and right natural orders (as changing the order of the arguments to their operator doesn't change the meaning); however, there are non-commutative monoids whose left and right natural orders happen to coincide anyway.

 Consider `N` under multiplication, with 1 as the identity element.
 For the left natural ordering, we note the following: